TheUnishark/EntityFlags/README.md

 * AI disabled
 * Impossible to view the inventory
 * Impossible to restrain with handcuffs
-* Will mount the first seat (0) of the closest mountable
+* Will mount the first seat (0) of the closest available mountable

 ## Build the plugin
 1. Set the environment variable `BPDIR` to your Broke Protocol directory (or change every `$(BPDIR)` instances to your BP directory path in the csproj file).